For this church:

 A steel framework forms the core of the slender columns supporting the roof.
 These columns are painted in a striking burgundy and white combination, as are the panels in the attractive ceiling.
 The individual chair covers also match.

 A wooden cross hangs in front of a coloured dossal over a plain oak communion table.
-The choir and clergy pews are in light oak as are the pulpit, lectern and chairs.

 All the windows are plain and rectangular, six on the north side, five on the south and a large one with three lights above the main west entrance.